 KIT provides tailor-made training in response to requests from clients such as educational and research institutes, NGOs and local or national governments and ministries across the globe.

-Each organization faces context specific challenges and opportunities in the changing field of global health.
-Contrary to regular courses, the tailor made training programs are specifically designed to address the unique objectives and capacities of the requesting organization.
-For example, one of the challenges faced by an NGO in Afghanistan was how to effectively reach women in its program as well as recruiting and retaining female staff, KIT designed a training on gender mainstreaming and health governance to address this and other challenges faced by the NGO.
-KIT was requested to provide training to junior faculty of a University in North-East India on inter-active teaching and qualitative research methods.
+Each organisation faces context-specific challenges and opportunities in the changing field of global health.
+In contrast to the regular courses we offer, our tailor-made training programmes are specifically designed to address the unique objectives and capacities of the requesting organisation.
+For example, one of the challenges faced by an NGO in Afghanistan was how to effectively reach women in its programme as well how to recruit and retain female staff.
+KIT designed a training on gender mainstreaming and health governance to address this and other challenges faced by the NGO.
+A request to provide training to junior faculty of a University in North-East India included a strong focus on interactive teaching and qualitative research methods.

 Tailor made trainings are designed at the request of the client and in close collaboration with the client.
-There in a range of options in terms of:
+There is a range of options in terms of:

-Location: This can be where requesting organization is based, in the region, at KIT in Amsterdam or a combination of these.
+- Location: This can be where requesting organisation is based, in the region, at KIT in Amsterdam or a combination of these.

-Duration: From a number of days to a number of weeks or even a full degree program.
-On average courses are two weeks.
+- Duration: From a number of days to a number of weeks or even a full degree programme.
+On average our courses are two weeks.

-KIT offers the opportunity to use its e-learning platform ”Virtual Grounds” for part or total for the tailor made trainings.
+- KIT offers its e-learning platform ”Virtual Grounds” for the tailor made trainings.

-Group composition: Courses can be organized for groups of various sizes, from one or several organizations, sectors or regions.
+- Group composition: Courses can be organised for groups of various sizes, from one or several organisations, sectors or regions.

-Methods: This may include lectures, workshops, group work, presentations, role-plays, case studies, field work and study tours are possible.
+- Methods: lectures, workshops, group work, presentations, role-plays, case studies, field work and study tours are all possible.
 Based on adult-learning principles, most trainings will include a combination of these methods.

-The process of developing the tailor made training will be started by close consultation with the client on the training needs, including a systematic analysis of target group or audience, their professional profile and task description.
-Based on this a practice-oriented training program will be designed, based on adult-learning principles.
-This means during the training, participants will work together to solve real-life problems.
-Participants will be offered tools (such as concepts, frameworks) to analyse their experience and challenges faced, in or shed new light on this and work towards innovative solutions appropriate to their context.
+The process of developing the tailor made training will be started in close consultation with the client on the training needs, including a systematic analysis of target group or audience, their professional profile and task description.
+Based on this a practice-oriented training program will be designed, using adult-learning principles.
+This means that during the training participants will work together to solve real-life problems.
+Participants will be offered tools such as concepts and frameworks with which to analyse their experience and challenges faced and work towards innovative, appropriate solutions.